optakt/flow-dps/docs/introduction.md

 Access nodes are part of the network **around** the core network, which provides services to scale more easily, but they are also part of the core network in the sense that they are part of the node identity table and can connect to other nodes of the network directly.

 The way they are able to read from the state of the execution nodes is by sending them requests to execute [Cadence](#cadence) scripts which read from the state and sends back the results, which is then forwarded to the SDK client by access nodes.
-This is highly inefficient because access nodes have to proxy all the requests, and also do so by remotely executing Cadence scripts, which brings a lot of overhead.
+This is highly inefficient because access nodes have to proxy all the requests, and also do so by sending requests to execution nodes to execute cadence scripts, which adds extra load on the execution nodes.

 #### Proof of Stake